JR-1625607/sonic_art/README.md

 **Week 11 – 8th April**

-I sent my feeback questions to my friends and have received two repsponses.
-The overall feedback was postive and they highlighted some issues i hadnt thought about when creating the soundscape,  such as placement of the interviews in the soundascape.
+I have sent my feedback questions to my friends and have received two responses.
+The overall feedback was positive and they highlighted some issues I hadn't thought about when creating the soundscape,  such as placement of the interviews in the soundscape.

 Feedback 1